jillguardian/my-virtual-tour/README.md

 * `application.storage.amazon.s3.secret-key`
 * `application.storage.amazon.s3.access-key`
 * `application.storage.amazon.s3.region`
-* `application.storage.amazon.s3.endpoint`
+* `application.storage.amazon.s3.endlocationnt`
 * `application.storage.amazon.s3.max-retries`

 ### Domain Objects

-#### Points of Interest
+#### Locations

 ##### Images

 The following properties are also supported:

-* `application.domain.poi.image.resize`: boolean property indicating if image should be resized or not.
+* `application.domain.location.image.resize`: boolean property indicating if image should be resized or not.
-* `application.domain.poi.image.max-width`: the max width of an image in pixels.
+* `application.domain.location.image.max-width`: the max width of an image in pixels.
 If resize is set to true, then this field should be specified.
 Otherwise, it's optional.
-* `application.domain.poi.image.max-height`: the max height of an image in pixels.
+* `application.domain.location.image.max-height`: the max height of an image in pixels.
 If resize is set to true, then this field should be specified.
 Otherwise, it's optional.
-* `application.domain.poi.image.quality`: the quality of the image.
+* `application.domain.location.image.quality`: the quality of the image.
 Input should range from `0` to `1`, with `1` having the most optimal quality.
-* `application.domain.poi.image.preview.resize`: boolean property indicating if preview image should be resized or not.
+* `application.domain.location.image.preview.resize`: boolean property indicating if preview image should be resized or not.
-* `application.domain.poi.image.preview.max-width`: the max width of a preview image in pixels.
+* `application.domain.location.image.preview.max-width`: the max width of a preview image in pixels.
   If resize is set to true, then this field should be specified.
 Otherwise, it's optional.
-* `application.domain.poi.image.preview.max-height`: the max height of a preview image in pixels.
+* `application.domain.location.image.preview.max-height`: the max height of a preview image in pixels.
   If resize is set to true, then this field should be specified.
 Otherwise, it's optional.
-* `application.domain.poi.image.preview.quality`: the quality of the preview image.
+* `application.domain.location.image.preview.quality`: the quality of the preview image.
 Input should range from `0` to `1`, with `1` having the most optimal quality.

 ### Maps